-The Success Framework Handbook starts with best practices that establish a strong foundation, then offers implementation best practices organized into four service areas that support basic, intermediate, and advanced goals.
+The Success Framework Handbook starts with best practices that establish strong fundamentals, then offers implementation best practices organized into four functional areas that support basic, intermediate, and advanced goals.

 Most of the best practices in the Success Framework apply to both Splunk Cloud and on-premises Splunk Enterprise deployments.
 Where needed, topics specify whether something applies to only one or the other.

-Foundation best practices are decisions, agreements, and success criteria that establish the purpose, goals, and ownership of your Splunk implementation.
+Fundamental best practices are decisions, agreements, and success criteria that establish the purpose, goals, and ownership of your Splunk implementation.
 These tactical decisions provide clarity and accountability that are essential elements of a successful deployment.
-The Success Framework Handbook lays out four foundation best practices:
+The Success Framework Handbook lays out four fundamental best practices:

 - Determine the purpose and scope of your Splunk deployment

-- A purpose sets out the objectives and scope of your Splunk implementation.
+- A purpose sets out the objectives of your Splunk implementation.

 - Identify an executive sponsor